How To Make A Fun Disco Ball Mirror!

 No time or desire to DIY this disco mirror?
 No worries!
 Because you can buy one on Etsy.
 See below for some listings where you can purchase one already made.

-If you are looking for related disco fun then check out this cool melting disco ball is a great conversation starter for any living space.
+If you are looking for related disco fun, check out this cool melting disco ball is a great conversation starter for any living space.
 Each creation is handcrafted and is, therefore, a unique item.

 TikTok of Disco ball mirror

 This was such a successful project!
-Check out the TiTok video below where we documented our process in this quick video.
-Hope you enjoy!
+Check out the TikTok video below where we documented our process step by step in this quick video.
+Hope you enjoy it!

 Cost breakdown for this Disco Mirror